scolmore/zerotrust/readme.md

 ## Setting up Microsoft Azure Active Directory

-To setup your Azure AD for use with this package, you can follow the following guide HERE from Microsoft.
+To setup your Azure AD for use with this package, you can follow the following guide [HERE][link-microsoft-setup] from Microsoft.

 For your callback URL, you will need to use `https://yourdomain.com/zero-trust/callback`.